vinod2001/CrUX/README.md

 # CrUX

+#Instructions
-use yarn to install packages
+1) use yarn to install packages
+2) use API key in the .env file